skhiggins/Python_guide/README.md

 Create a virtual environment to run your project.
 Use a virtual environment through `venv` (instead of `pyenv`) to manage the packages in a project and avoid conflicts related to package versioning.
 * If you are using Anaconda, navigate to the directory of the project in the command line, and type `conda create -n yourenvname python=x.x anaconda`.
 Activate the environment using `conda activate yourenvname` and `deactivate` will exit the environment.
+* First run `conda install pip` to install pip to your directory.
+* Final step in Anaconda to install the packages, find your anaconda directory, it should be something like `/anaconda/envs/venv_name/`.
+Install new packages by using `/anaconda/envs/venv_name/bin/pip install package_name`, this can also be used to install the requirements.txt file.
+To create a `requirements.txt` file use `pip freeze -l > requirements.txt`
-* If you are only using Python3, `py -m venv yourenvname`.
+* If you are only using Python3, `python3 -m venv yourenvname` will create your environment.
 Activate the environment using `source activate yourenvname` and `deactivate` will exit the environment.
-* Install all the packages necessary for your project in your active virtual environment.
-* In the command line after activating your virtual environment in Conda using `conda list --export > requirements.txt` will create a text document of the packages in the environment to include in your project directory.
-* When you are ready to distribute your package to other users, they can easily duplicate your environment and the associated dependencies with conda `create --name <envname> --file requirements.txt.`
 * In the command line after activating your virtual environment in Python3 using `pip freeze > requirements.txt` will create a text document of the packages in the environment to include in your project directory.
-*  `pip install -r requirements.txt` in a virtual environment will install all the required packages for the packages.
+*  `pip install -r requirements.txt` in a virtual environment will install all the required packages for the project in Python3.

 <!---
 ## Version control